 In-app purchases

-Users can buy either consumable (meditation, therapy session) or non-consumable (ad-free experience) offerings in addition to the cost of downloading the app or as a part of the freemium experience.
+Users can purchase either consumable (meditation, therapy session) or non-consumable (ad-free experience) offerings, in addition to the cost of downloading the app, as part of the freemium experience.

 In-app advertising

-Within this monetization model, the application generates revenue by displaying ads to the user.
+Under this monetization model, the application generates revenue by displaying ads to users.
 This monetization model is used when app owners want to keep a cost-free app experience.

 Affiliate marketing